mariraja2k05/6-floor-network-project/README.md

-# 🌐 Qwerty Infotech Network Design
+# 🌐 Edutech Network Design

 ## 🏢 Overview
-This repository contains the network design for Qwerty Infotech Ltd., including topology, IP addressing, and routing strategies.
+This repository contains the network design for Edutech, including topology, IP addressing, and routing strategies.

 ## 🔗 Topology
-- Floors 1-3: 🔄 Mesh Topology
-- Floors 4-7: 🔗 Ring Topology
+- Each floor: 🔗 Ring Topology

 ## 📌 IP Addressing
-- *Class B Public IPs* used: 128.100.0.0/16
+- *Class C Private IPs* used: 192.168.0.0/24
-- Each floor has a unique /24 subnet.
+- Each floor has a unique /29 subnet.

 ## 🚀 Routing Strategy
 - *Static Routing* implemented for inter-floor communication.